Knife Play

 - 1974: the founding of the Society of Janus in San Francisco typified the shift from clandestine, improvised play toward structured practice shared through clubs and underground publications, where edge-play vocabulary took shape.

-- 2005: The Toybag Guide to Erotic Knifeplay by Miranda Austin and Sam Atwood (Greenery Press) provided one of the first concise published primers, formalising negotiation and handling norms that had previously circulated only orally.
+- 2005: The Toybag Guide to Erotic Knifeplay by Miranda Austin and Sam Atwood (Greenery Press) offered one of the first concise published primers, formalising negotiation and handling norms that had previously circulated only orally.

 In practice